AlisAquilae/Academia/content/Notes/Literature Notes/Water 2/Reader Water 2-Chapter 1.3-River Morphology.md

 We can thus explain the static behaviour of a sand particle on the river bottom as a simultaneous occurrence of six equilibria: an equilibrium of forces in three directions and a torque equilibrium on three axes.
 Statics, as described above, are the basics to describe whether for example the banks of a river, a pillar of a bridge or a dike will succumb due to the forces and torque of water that act on it.

-When the water movement exceeds the threshold for movement of the sand particle, the particles will roll, slide and jump over the river bottom, or the particles will move with the water in ==suspension== (i.e. 'floating' in the water).
+When the water movement exceeds the threshold for movement of the sand particle, the particles will roll, slide and jump over the river bottom, or the particles will move with the water in **suspension** (i.e. 'floating' in the water).
 Most rivers in the world travel enormous amounts of sand or other sediments

 #### 1.3.3.2 Dynamics
 Also in dynamics, where we try to quantify water movement and the transport of sediments, the second law of Newton is important.
 We will have to rewrite Eq.
 2.29 in order to use this equation for a liquid: